-Probably the scripture that most clearly indicates that every person is innately sinful is James 1:14-15, which states, [Each person] “is tempted when he is drawn away by his own desires and enticed.
+The scripture that most clearly indicates that every person is innately sinful is probably James 1:14-15, which states, [Each person] “is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”

 This scripture indicates that the inclination of people to sin is a result of their innate human desires, which compel them to attempt to satisfy these desires in sinful ways.
-And, it is highly likely that most of the sins by humans are a result of their internal human nature, rather than a result of their being tempted by an external influence, such as Satan.
-[For a discussion of Satan’s ability to tempt people, click on our article entitled “Who Is Satan and Is He Omnipresent?”]
+And, it is highly likely that most of the sins by humans are attributable to their human nature, rather than a result of their being tempted by Satan or any other supernatural being.
+[For a discussion of who is responsible for people’s sins, click on our article entitled “Who Should Be Blamed for Our Sins?”]

 Genesis 6:5 says, “Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.